Smallville season 2: Characters

 Season two expanded the lives and relationships of the main characters.
-Gough and Millar used the season opener, "Vortex", to establish multiple dynamics for the seasons, including: "Lana's distrust of Clark; what happened to the spaceship, which [developed into] Clark looking into his origins; Lex protecting Clark and killing the reporter; and the Lex/Lionel dynamic, with Lionel being blind."
+Gough and Millar used the season opener, "Vortex", to establish multiple dynamics for the seasons, including: "Lana's distrust of Clark; what happened to the spaceship, which [developed into] Clark looking into his origins; Lex protecting Clark and killing the reporter; and the Lex/Lionel dynamic, with Lionel being blind".

 A second development for the show was the relationship between Lionel and Martha Kent.
 As part of season two was about expanding the lives of the adults away from Clark, "Nocturne" saw the beginning of the Lionel/Martha relationship.
 This relationship allowed for more situations of Schneider and O'Toole doing scenes together that were not about the kids.
 By the end of the season, each of the main characters reach turning points in their lives.
-Welling also commented on his character's development over the course of the season, specifically on Clark meeting his biological father and how that affects his life: "To have two very strong father figures telling you different things is a lot to handle, and Clark has to take this information, put it to the test and come to his own conclusion, and it’s not an easy one."
+Welling also commented on his character's development over the course of the season, specifically on Clark meeting his biological father and how that affects his life: "To have two very strong father figures telling you different things is a lot to handle, and Clark has to take this information, put it to the test and come to his own conclusion, and it's not an easy one".

 According to Gough, they had a specific intention for the ending of the second season: "Season one ended with the height of heroism, with Clark running into a tornado to save Lana.
-For season two, we wanted to see the nadir of that, which is Clark running away [...] from his problems."
+For season two, we wanted to see the nadir of that, which is Clark running away [...] from his problems".
 Gough likens the finale to the ending of The Empire Strikes Back, in that Clark leaves Smallville and everyone he loves because he is scared.
-According to Gough, in order to do "the character justice", you have to take his journey through the darkness, with him failing along the way.
+In order to do "the character justice", they have to take his journey through the darkness, with him failing along the way.

 The lives of multiple characters changed during season two, including that of Whitney Fordman, who left Smallville in season one.
 Whitney would return in season two's "Visage", when the creative team decided to combine two of their favorite characters from season one: the series regular Whitney Fordman, and Tina Greer, the shape shifting teenager with a fixation on Lana.
 The result was Whitney's return from war with amnesia, and subsequent revealing that Whitney died overseas and that Tina Greer has been impersonating him since his "return".
 The episode also held lesbian undertones between the characters of Tina and Lana, as well as with Tina and Chloe.
 As Greg Beeman points out, Tina's ultimate goal was to take over Whitney's life and live forever with Lana; the character also "lusted over Chloe" during a portion of the episode.